srimanta1968/PlaywrightFeaturesDemo/README.md

 - Intercept requests
 - Geo-location simulation
 - Accessibility testing
-- Visual regression testing (You need to a local web server serving a page on port 3000)
+- Visual regression testing (You need to have a local web server serving a page on port 3000)

 ## Usage
 ---------------------------